Are you tired of wasting valuable time trying to find the root cause of SQL Server performance problems?

 SentryOne Monitor delivers powerful monitoring capabilities in a cloud solution that makes it even easier to optimize SQL Server performance.

 SentryOne Monitor gives you easy access to the detailed information you need to find and fix SQL Server performance problems.

-Monitor up to 10 database targets running on your local network, on virtual machines in AWS and Azure, or on Azure SQL Database, Azure SQL Managed Instance, or Amazon RDS
+Monitor up to 10 database targets running on your local network, on virtual machines in AWS and Azure, Azure SQL Database, Azure SQL Managed Instance, or Amazon RDS

 As a cloud solution, SentryOne Monitor gives you easily accessible, easy-to-manage tools so you can quickly gain control of your SQL Server performance.

 Easier to get up and running.
 Because there's less to install and configure, you can quickly start monitoring your SQL Server performance.